scottdware/panco/docs/objectsDuplicates.md

   -g, --devicegroup string   Device Group name when exporting from Panorama (default "shared") -f, --file string          Name of the output file (you don't need an extension) (default "PaloAltoDuplicates") -h, --help                 help for duplicates
-  -p, --pass string          Password for the user account specified -t, --type string          <address|service|all>
+  -t, --type string          <address|service|all>
   -u, --user string          User to connect to the device as -v, --vsys string          Vsys name when exporting from a firewall (default "vsys1")